 - a 20:1 ratio for primary and swap disks, if swap disks apply to your VS. For example, if you set a 1GB swap disk for a VS, the primary disk cannot exceed 19GB.

 Step 5 of 6.
 Recipes

 - The recipes step will be missing in the wizard if there are no recipes created in the cloud.
-For information on adding recipes to the cloud refer to the Recipes section of the User Guide.
+For information on adding recipes to the cloud, refer to the Recipes page.